Polly Billington

-Polly Billington (born 1967) is a British Labour Party politician serving as Member of Parliament for East Thanet since 2024.
+Polly Billington (born November 1967) is a British politician who has been the Member of Parliament (MP) for East Thanet since 2024.
+A member of the Labour Party, she has served as Parliamentary Under-Secretary of State in the Department for Energy Security and Net Zero since 2026.

-Prior to her election she was an environmental campaigner and had worked as a broadcast journalist for the BBC before becoming a special advisor to Ed Miliband.
+Prior to her election she was an environmental campaigner and had worked as a broadcast journalist for the BBC before becoming a special adviser to Ed Miliband.
 She was the media director for his successful bid in the 2010 Labour leadership election.
-In 2016 she founded the climate politics network UK100.
+In 2016, she founded the climate politics network UK100.

 Education

 Billington was educated at the Ursuline High School, Wimbledon, an all-girls Catholic school.
 She studied history and French at Sussex University, graduating with a Bachelor of Arts (BA) degree in 1990.
 She then undertook a postgraduate diploma in broadcast journalism at the department of Journalism, Media and Communication, University of Central Lancashire in 1993.

 Professional career

 Billington was a BBC reporter for the Today programme, News 24, the Politics Show, Newsbeat, and on Radio 1 as the first dedicated Political Reporter for Newsbeat.

-Billington was the Head of Communications and Campaigns at Citizens Advice from January 2013 to January 2015, coordinating campaigns on energy, welfare and payday loans, before resigning to fight the highly marginal three-way contest of Thurrock at the general election.
+Billington was the head of communications and campaigns at Citizens Advice from January 2013 to January 2015, coordinating campaigns on energy, welfare and payday loans, before resigning to fight the highly marginal three-way contest of Thurrock at the general election.

 Billington founded UK100 in 2016, a network for UK locally elected leaders who have pledged to switch to 100% clean energy by 2050.
 She served as the CEO until February 2023 when she was selected as a parliamentary candidate.

 Billington received the Business Green Leader of the Year Award in 2023, for her "inspirational role in establishing UK100 as one of the most respected and important voices on climate policy in the UK".

-Politico Europe reported in May 2023 that Billington had accepted a Senior Adviser role at Hanover Communications - in their election planning team.
+Politico Europe reported in May 2023 that Billington had accepted a senior adviser role at Hanover Communications - in their election planning team.